Planning work can be difficult, but you need to be able to predict as many hazards as possible.

 But in the workplace, how do you know that you have ensured, “so far as is reasonably practicable, the health, safety and welfare” of employees and others?

 In relation to the BT case, when a mobile worker such as a telephone engineer goes to a domestic property they will have an address and an idea of the job.
 A specific risk assessment for that property will not have been carried out.
 Therefore they are trained to carry out an on-the-job risk assessment.
 In this case, the engineer decided to work alone in the roof void of a block of flats.
 When he fell part-way through the fragile ceiling there was no one to help him and after several minutes he fell further, landing on a concrete stairwell and breaking his back.

 Can an employer “ensure” health and safety in situations where you can’t have a supervisor watching each worker?
 The HSE gave some pointers in the BT case: “There were a number of failures of health and safety management by BT which related to planning the work, supervision, and checking it was being carried out safely.”

-Planning work is difficult when it so varied, but with most jobs there are some hazards that can be predicted - for example, work at height, proximity to electricity and access to confined spaces.
+Planning work is difficult when it is so varied, but with most jobs, some hazards can be predicted - for example, work at height, proximity to electricity, and access to confined spaces.
 Risk assessments can be carried out for the types of risks expected, with controls that make it clear when lone working is not permitted, when additional equipment needs to be obtained or when a job should be referred back to a supervisor.

 Staff need to be trained to understand how these controls should be applied and given positive reinforcement when they delay a job in order to do it safely.
 Even where constant supervision is not possible, spot checks can be made to reinforce good practice and to identify where training needs to be provided.